 Highlights:

-2. Tepoztlán - The Magical Mountain Town
+Tepoztlán - The Magical Mountain Town

 Highlights:

-• Try Tepoztlán’s famous ice cream, known for its unique flavors.
+• Try Tepoztlán’s famous ice cream flavors

-3. Puebla - Colonial Architecture and Culinary Treasure
+Puebla - Colonial Architecture and Culinary Treasure

 PUEBLA